Modern European Philosophy 5 – Hume

 As mentioned with Buddhism, Hume argued that emotion and reason are always intertwined, just as experience and reason are always intertwined.
 He famously said, “Reason is, and ought only to be the slave of the passions”.
 Without desire, we do not reason.
 Recent literature about antidepressants suggests that when people are significantly devoid of desire, they do not find themselves thinking much, are not motivated to have significant ideas about important things.
 When we think much about something, we are passionate.
 If one tries to solve an argument between two parties without being biased either way, this is because one has a desire to solve the problem, not proof that one has no desires or concerns at all.
 If one had no concerns at all, one would simply wander away from the problem.

-I gave you selections from another of Hume’s important works, An Enquiry Concerning Human Understanding.
-Hume says that much philosophy has been concerned with proving the existence of God.
+Hume says that much philosophy has been concerned with proving the existence of God, law and science as fixed understandings.
 While much effort is made to refute atheism and skepticism, it is also asserted that complete atheism and skepticism are impossible.
 Hume wonders how a knight could continuously wander the countryside, seeking to defeat dragons and giants, while convinced that they do not exist.
 I must say as a skeptical person myself, I have found it continuously amusing to hear again and again that skepticism is a problem that must be overcome, in spite of the fact that skepticism remains, apparently, as yet undefeated.
 Sextus, the Pyrrhonian, argued that because dogmatists argue against skepticism as well as each other, they betray their own position and give us good evidence that their dogmas can be doubted and opposed.

 Hume criticizes Descartes and the Rationalists who seek an absolute and unquestionable starting point from which to reason.
 Such a point does not exist as all truth can be doubted, which ancient Pyrrhonian skepticism recommended.
 If each and every sensation can be doubted, then so can each and every act of reasoning.
 While the Pyrrhonians such as Sextus used examples such as an oar appearing bent in water, Hume is concerned that Descartes can doubt sensation as well as any Pyrrhonian but cannot doubt reason, and attempts to defeat Pyrrhonian skepticism through the use of reason.
 It seems that conception is more difficult to doubt than perception.
 For Hume, this is disturbing, given that all of our reasoning and ideas are derived from and dependent on sensation.